 A contemporary introduction to the broad area of security in computing systems, exploring issues that abound when attempting to secure information in an interconnected society.
 An information- based examination of risk modeling, assessment and management; ethics; policies and behaviors; cryptography; code security; data security; operating system security; and network security.
 Approaches to assure information confidentiality, integrity, and availability(CIA).
-Prerequisite: CSCI 2320
+Prerequisite: CSCI 1321 or BAT 2302